licorna/choqueleto/README.md

 gran parents.
 This is meant to be a learning machine that will make the kid interact with his surroundings.

-**Chocoleto** will ask the kid to go out and investigate, find a leaf on the garden, take a picture of it, register it and register the time of the year, and to write or record what color is it, what smell does to leaf have, how is the day outside: is it cold or warm?
+**Choqueleto** will ask the kid to go out and investigate, find a leaf on the garden, take a picture of it, register it and register the time of the year, and to write or record what color is it, what smell does to leaf have, how is the day outside: is it cold or warm?
 Did mommy or